adamdgit/react-ui/README.md

 # Atom-UI
 Created By Adam Demol.

-**Atom-UI** is a project for React & Typescript as a component library.
-It aims to be simple, lightweight, with no external dependencies and fully accessible.
+**Atom-UI** is a component library for React using Typescript.
+It aims to be simple, lightweight, customisable, and fully accessible.

 ---